-- Count < 0: The event is disarmed, and kicking it has no effect. - Count > 0: There are other kicks outstanding and the event is being processed.
+Count > 0: There are other kicks outstanding and the event is being processed.
 This kick simply increments the count (unless it has already reached the maximum of 127).
-Once event processing has begun it continues until the count becomes zero or the event is disarmed. - Count = 0: The event is armed but event processing is not active.
+Once event processing has begun it continues until the count becomes zero or the event is disarmed.

+Count = 0: The event is armed but event processing is not active.